Agoric/documentation/main/zoe/guide/README.md

 It uses the [`swap` helper  function](../api/zoe-helpers.html#swap-zcf-leftseat-rightseat-lefthasexitedmsg-righthasexitedmsg), a powerful Zoe Helper that handles a lot of the logic of doing a basic swap of assets.

-When the swap succeeds, it exits both seats and the contract shuts down. **tyg todo: Should we mention reallocation of assets between the parties?**
+If the swap succeeds, it reallocates the assets between the parties, as described above.
+The handler then exits both seats (causing payouts to be made available to both parties) and shuts down the contract.
 ```js
     const matchingSeatOfferHandler = matchingSeat => {
       const swapResult = swap(zcf, firstSeat, matchingSeat);